How Writing Fanfiction Laid the Foundation for My Creative Journey

 Mastering Character Voice

-Fanfiction requires you to write characters who already exist.
-Readers expect them to sound and act like their on-screen counterparts, which forces you to master the art of character voice.
-Through countless hours writing about Sam Evans’ gigantic dopey smile, Blaine Anderson’s warmth and ambition, Scott McCall’s sense of duty and relentless support, and Liam Dunbar’s anger issues, I learned how to:
+Fanfiction throws you straight into the deep end when it comes to character voice.
+Readers expect these characters to sound and act exactly like their on-screen counterparts, which means you have to pay attention to the little things: speech patterns, quirks, even the way they see the world.
+Through hours of writing about Sam Evans’ dopey smile, Blaine Anderson’s ambition, Scott McCall’s unwavering loyalty, and Liam Dunbar’s fiery temper, I learned how to:

-• Stay consistent: Balancing authenticity while imagining new scenarios required careful attention to their established personalities.
+- Stay consistent: Balancing authenticity while imagining new scenarios requires careful attention to their established personalities.
+Readers will notice.

-• Create my own characters: Over time, I applied these skills to original characters, crafting individuals with their own histories, strengths, and vulnerabilities.
+- Create my own characters: Over time, I used these skills to craft original characters with rich histories and unique perspectives.

 Fanfiction was like a masterclass in understanding what makes characters feel real and relatable.